 - Actions on college-owned or controlled property or at college-authorized activities, which threaten or endanger one’s own safety, health or life, or making any verbal threat of such action.
 This includes such behaviors as suicide attempts, cutting or refusing treatment for life-threatening illnesses or conditions.

-- Engaging in any form of harassment, including sexual harassment.
+- Engaging in sexual assault, misconduct or harassment.
 See Prohibition of Discrimination, Sexual Harassment, and Other Forms of Harassment.

 - Manufacture, use, possession, distribution, dispensing or sale of alcohol, controlled substances, illegal drugs or substances, except as expressly permitted by law and college policy.
 See Drug-Free Environment for Students.

 - Misuse or abuse of prescription drugs on college-owned or controlled property or at college-authorized activities.